 Yet another militant faction, cited in McChrystal's assessment, is the "Haqqani Network" led by Jalaludin Haqqani and his eldest son, Siraj (or Sirajjudin).
 Jalaludin Haqqani, who served as Minister of Tribal Affairs in the Taliban regime of 1996-2001, is believed closer to Al Qaeda than to the ousted Taliban leadership in part because one of his wives is purportedly Arab.
-The group is active around Khost Province, and the August 2009 McChrystal reports says that taking Khost is a major goal of the Haqqani network.
+The group is active around its key objective, Khost city, capital of Khost Province.
+The Haqqani network may have been responsible for the January 18, 2009, attacks in Kabul that prompted four hours of gun battles with Afghan police in locations near the presidential palace.

+Haqqani network.
 Haqqani property inside Pakistan has been repeatedly targeted since September 2008 by U.S. aerial drone strikes.
-Some reports in May 2009 suggest this faction might also be in talks with the Afghan government, although Haqqani faction attacks in that region have not waned.
+Some reports in May 2009 suggest this faction might also be in talks with the Afghan government, although Haqqani faction attacks in that region have not waned and U.S. officials have expressed skepticism that this faction can be reconciled with the Karzai government.
 Press reports in 2009 say that Pakistani officials have balked at U.S. requests to focus attacks on the Haqqani network in Pakistan because not all Pakistani strategists and officials see the network as a threat to Pakistan.
 The security indicators table contains estimated numbers of Haqqani fighters.